PagerDuty/pdpyras/sphinx/source/user_guide.rst

   otherwise (see `Logging Levels
   <https://docs.python.org/3/library/logging.html#logging-levels>`_).
 * The logger is initially not configured with any handlers.
-Configuring handlers is left to the discretion of the implementer (see `logging.handlers
+Configuring handlers is left to the discretion of the user (see `logging.handlers
   <https://docs.python.org/3/library/logging.handlers.html>`_)
 * The logger can be accessed and set through the property :attr:`pdpyras.PDSession.log`.